ellennickles/xphoto-s24/week13/README.md

 ### Part 2 • Final Documentation

-Write your final project documentation in the form of a blog post.
-It's up to you to figure out how to best document your project.
-Here are some loose guidelines if you aren't sure what to include:
+Write your final project documentation in the form of a post to submit on Brightspace.
+Guidelines for what to include:

 - **Title** and one-sentence description
 - **Link** to project (if online)
 - **Project summary** • 250-500 words
+- **Visual media** • Images and/or video to describe your project.
+If your project is interactive, be sure to include video of the interaction.
 - **Inspiration** • How did you become interested in this idea?
 Quotes, photographs, products, projects, people, music, political events, social ills, etc.